 Medical Radiation Science 1A

 This course provides medical radiation science (MRS) students with a global perspective of 21st century MRS clinical practice issues.
-The course will explore the practice and science of MRS and its role in modern health care; its use in the diagnosis, staging, treatment and monitoring of acute and chronic illness and injury; the physical, radiobiological and radiation safety principles underlying imaging and therapy; and an introduction to the interpretation of medical images used in MRS. This course utilises case based and collaborative learning, and requires students to work as part of an engaged team to produce an evidence based portfolio of learning that examines the uses of MRS in a variety of settings.
-This course is a compulsory program component.
+The course will explore the practice and science of MRS and its role in modern health care; its use in the diagnosis, staging, treatment and monitoring of acute and chronic illness and injury; the physical, radiobiological and radiation safety principles underlying imaging and therapy; and an introduction to the interpretation of medical images used in MRS.

 1. Discuss the impact and use of medical radiation science in a wide range of medicine and health applications

 2. Compare and contrast the differences between different imaging modalities, and their use in the care of patients

 3. Describe the biological effects of ionising and non-ionising radiations associated with the different imaging modalities

 4. Recognise the dangers associated with medical radiations, and describe the safe and ethical use of medical imaging and therapy interventions